 Love is in the air at the Indy 500.

-Love in Berlin at the annual Festival of Lights where buildings are illuminated in various designs.
+Love in Berlin at the annual Festival of Lights, where buildings are illuminated in various designs.

-Love on the Karranga Walls in the Blue Mountains Australia
+Love on the Karranga Walls in the Blue Mountains, Australia

 Take a seat for love.
-Old traditional chairs found at the Open Air Museum in the Black Forest of Germany.
+Old traditional chairs are found at the Open Air Museum in the Black Forest of Germany.

-Finding love in my back yard this week in Mexico.
+Finding love in my backyard this week in Mexico.

 Finding love hiking in the Pyrenees of Spain.